teodevgroup/teo/ROADMAP.md

 - Add input omissible and output omissible to properties **[DONE]**

 ### 0.2.20
+- Reintroduce `bcrypt` pipeline items
+- New implementation of identity
+- New implementation of permissions
 - Update swift client package with new namespaces API
 - Add back integration tests